The Expansion Problem for Infinite Trees: Partition theorems for trees

 For our purposes it is sufficient to consider embeddings $s \to t$ with $s \in S_1$, which correspond to strongly embedded factors $t[u,\bar v)$ of~$t$.
 The main limitation of the theorem is that it does not give us any information about factors $[u,\bar v)$ whose end-points are not strongly embedded.
 For a stronger statement we need additional assumptions on the labelling.
 For instance, for labellings of finite words, there is the Factorisation Tree Theorem of Simon~\cite{Simon90} which states that, if the labelling is additive (i.e., the colours form a semigroup), we can recursively factorise the given word into homogeneous parts.
 This theorem has been adapted to trees by Colcombet~\cite{Colcombet21} as follows.

 \begin{Def} Let $t \in \bbT A$ be a tree and $\frakS$~a semigroup.

-(a) An \emph{additive $\frakS$-labelling} of~$t$ is a function~$\lambda$ that maps every edge~$e$ of~$t$ to a semigroup element $\lambda(e) \in S$.
+\begin{enuma} \item An \emph{additive $\frakS$-labelling} of~$t$ is a function~$\lambda$ that maps every edge~$e$ of~$t$ to a semigroup element $\lambda(e) \in S$.
 Each such function can be extended to all non-empty finite paths~$p = (v_i)_i$ by setting

 In case $\frakS$~is an $\omega$-semigroup, we can extend the notation $\lambda(p)$ to infinite paths using the same definition as above.
 Finally, for vertices $u \prec v$, we will also use the notation